pandizajner/doer/README.md

 # doer
-simple to-do list for iOS – build with Creo
+simple to-do list for iOS – built with Creo

 ## How to use